On this page:

 When preparing for either a power wash or pressure wash, some of the expenses you will need to consider, other than equipment and labor, are those essential to site preparation, such as relocating, removing, replacing, repairing, or otherwise modifying outside electrical and plumbing components to keep them from getting damaged or causing damage.

-Heating, ventilation, and air conditioning (HVAC) structures and systems might need to get covered or protected from overspray during cleaning.
+Heating, ventilation, and air conditioning (HVAC) structures and systems might need to be covered or protected from overspray during cleaning.
 Any electrical outlet or HVAC connection should be protected from pressure washers particularly.
-Wrap these in tied down vinyl or canvas tarps.
+Wrap these in tied-down vinyl or canvas tarps.

 Power Wash Costs

-Many power wash companies will give you a flat price in the $130 – $650 range, regardless of the size of your home or how many square feet of siding.
-However, the national average for a siding power wash is $0.33 – $0.40 per square foot.
+Many power wash companies will give you a flat price in the $250 to $750 range, regardless of the size of your home or how many square feet of siding.
+However, the national average for a siding power wash is $0.38 to $0.46 per square foot.

 Some preparations might require a slightly higher price.
 Getting everything done at once will cost you: siding, $250 – $450; driveway normally $130 to $220; and deck or patio, $225 – $400.
 You might get a power wash service to do everything for $1000.

 Power Wash Siding

 A power wash is usually a better approach for most sidings.
 However, before you DIY or hire a professional, get an independent appraisal.
-Having an impartial party give you the pros and cons of power washing your siding is a good idea no matter if you DIY or hire someone.
+Having an impartial party give you the pros and cons of power washing your siding is a good idea, whether you DIY or hire someone.

 Pressure Wash Costs

 For the price of a good machine and the supplies, you can likely do a DIY pressure wash cheaper than hiring a professional.
-However, pressure washing it NOT commonly recommended by professionals for most siding.
+However, pressure washing is NOT commonly recommended by professionals for most siding.